Piropoo/Piropoo/README.md

 ## Hi!
 I'm Davi Pirôpo, a Full-Stack & Mobile Developer.
-- Started coding at 15, mastering Python, JavaScript, and recently worked with modern stacks (React, Flutter, .NET).
+- Started coding at 15, mastering Python (flask), JavaScript, and recently worked with modern stacks (React, Flutter, .NET).
 - Built full systems (frontend + backend) and mobile apps with Flutter (payments, secure auth, C# APIs).
 - Led the end-to-end development of an app for scheduling medical appointments/services, renting physical spaces, and enrolling in courses with fintech features such as in-app payments and 2FA.